mvdan/pastecat/README.md

 # Pastecat

 A very simple and self-hosted pastebin service written in Go.
-Stores plaintext pastes in a filesystem hierarchy.
+Supports various storage backends in a modular way.

 Designed to remove pastes after a certain period of time.
-Upon restart, file modification times will be used to recover the removal time of each paste.
+If using a persistent storage backend, pastes will be kept between restarts.

 This software is what runs [paste.cat](http://paste.cat) for public use.